Amazonite Stone Properties Facts and Great Photos

 Amazonite is graded 6 to 6.5 on Mohs scale of mineral hardness.

-Both photos of the mineral amazonite in our article were taken by Stone Mania.
-To see the original full size images click either photo.
-Both pieces are on display in London's Natural History Museum, the amazonite tumbled stones are part of our collection.
+All of the photos of the mineral amazonite in our article were taken by Stone Mania.
+All three images are clickable.
+The first two pieces are on display in London's Natural History Museum, the amazonite tumbled stones are part of our collection.